 Built over a century ago, Omni Grove Park Inn is one of Asheville’s most impressive historic buildings.
 The luxurious mountain resort shows off a unique Arts and Crafts architectural style.
 The inn’s unique design was dreamt up by E.W.
 Grove, one of the city’s most important historical residents.

 Even if staying at the Omni Grove Park Inn is out of your travel budget, set aside an evening to check it out.
-It’s one of the best places to go in Asheville to watch the sunset over the hills.
-Grab a meal and a cocktail on its Sunset Terrace for the perfect end to the day.
+Watch the sunset over the hills and grab dinner and a cocktail on its Sunset Terrace for the perfect end to the day.

 Art lovers visiting Grovewood Village can’t miss Grovewood Gallery.
 The two-floor shop is one of North Carolina’s finest arts & craft galleries.
 At Grovewood Gallery, you’ll sort through artwork and handmade furniture crafted by over 400 artists from around the US.